slior/adrflow/README.md

 This project is implemented as a series of Node.js scripts, with the relevant packages to support different functionality.
 It is packaged as a single binary using [pkg](https://github.com/zeit/pkg).
 Using `pkg` allows us also to package this as an executable for other platforms.

 As a tool, the ADR flow is implemented with a simple command line interface (CLI).
 This is intended to offer both a simple operation, and thus flexibility.
 It is also intended to be used in conjunction with other command lines.
-So where applicable, some command outputs can be pipelined for example.
+For example, some command outputs can be pipelined to other programs.

 ## Usage